googlegenomics/pipelines-api-examples/bioconductor/README.md

-# Use Bioconductor to count overlaps in BAM file
+# Use Bioconductor to count overlaps in a BAM file

 This example counts the number of reads overlapping a particular region in the genome.